richardschoen/MonoOniLibrary/README.md

 **EXEFILE** - The .Net program you want to call.

 **ARGS** - Command line parameters.
 Up to 40 args can be passed to a .Net program call.
 Do NOT put double quotes around parms or your program call may get errors because your parameters get compromised with double quotes.
-Double quotes are added automatically.
-Although single quotes are allowed around your data:  Ex: **'My Parm Value'**
+Double quotes are added automatically inside the CL command processing program.
+Single quotes are allowed around your parmaeter data:  Ex: **'My Parm Value 1' 'My Parm Value 2'**

 **OUTFILE** - The output file which will receive STDOUT lokking feedback.